 - StartUp– only 1 domain with 10 GB of storage for ~10,000 Visits Monthly starting at 3.95$ and then 9.95 $

 - GrowBig – unlimited domains with 20 GB of storage for ~25,000 Visits Monthly starting at 6.45 $ and then 17.95 $ .
 This is the plan that most used as it has multiple domain.

 - GoGeek – unlimited domains with 30 GB of storage for ~100,000 Visits Monthly starting at 11.95 $ and then 29.95 $

 The last plan GoGeek it is offering the best performance but it cost a lot more after the first invoice.
-The prices are paid 1 year in advanced.
+The prices are paid 1 year in advance.

-On DigitalOcean an advantage it that the price is on hour and billed monthly.
+On DigitalOcean an advantage is that the price is on hour and billed monthly.
 If you may need only an instance for a couple of hours you can pay very little.

 SiteGround it has a higher price but it has the advantage of using cPanel to administrate your websites, the problem is that you need to pay upfront.
 DigitalOcean is more flexible and you can pay monthly but you need to do everything yourself.

-Data centers are important because as in function of the datacenter used for your website the performance can be very good.
-In the function of how close the datacenter is from the user, the speed is higher and experience is more good.
+Data centers are important because as in the function of the data center used for your website the performance can be very good.
+In the function of how close the data center is from the user, the speed is higher and the experience is more good.